 Classes are held on a weekly basis for lower North Island students and students on the National Scholars programme visit NZSD at least once during each term to attend training.

+There are six levels with an increasing number of hours at each level.
 Progression beyond Level 2 is at the discretion of the School.

 For questions or further information information about the Scholars programme please email Head of Scholars Sue Nicholls or phone 04 381 9255